 The other option is to wire the van to plug into a campground plug (or modify to plug into a house), this would allow you to cook on an electric hotplate and would allow an electric heater.
 Using an electric blanket or pad is a good heating option to save energy.

 For off the grid heaters I would go with the rooftop propane heater/AC combo that many trailers have.
 Though extreme mould avoiders have said these can get mouldy.
-They do vent to the outside so you won't have to worry about propane smells.

 I would not use the stand alone propane heaters that go inside as they will not be safe for those with MCS.